jzerez/swarms/writeups/mainpage/main.md

 We accomplished this by first implementing a simulated reaction-diffusion system among the robotic agents.
 This would create virtual reaction-diffusion patterns in the swarm of areas with high and low chemical concentrations.
 From here, we instructed robots on the edge of the swarm to move until they were able to find locations of sufficiently high chemical concentrations.
 The movement of the agents in some cases, helped the reaction-diffusion patterns to further evolve, driving the entire structure of the swarm to change over time.

-This project was inspired by [*Morphogenesis in Robot Swarms*](https://robotics.sciencemag.org/content/3/25/eaau9178) by I. Slavkov et. al. They successfully modeled and physically implemented a Kilobot ADD LINK swarm that underwent simulated reaction-diffusion using virtual chemicals, and exhibited complex emergent behavior of self assembly.
+This project was inspired by [*Morphogenesis in Robot Swarms*](https://robotics.sciencemag.org/content/3/25/eaau9178) by I. Slavkov et. al. They successfully modeled and physically implemented a [Kilobot](https://www.k-team.com/mobile-robotics-products/kilobot) swarm that underwent simulated reaction-diffusion using virtual chemicals, and exhibited complex emergent behavior of self assembly.
 We set out to replicate this work and to see if we could produce any patterns that were more interesting.

 ## Theory: Reaction-Diffusion
 Reaction-Diffusion was used to create the patterns that drove the movement patterns of the robot.
-As it is an important part of the project, we will briefly decribe what a Reaction-Diffusion system is and how it works in this section below.
+As it is an important part of the project, we will briefly describe what a Reaction-Diffusion system is and how it works in this section below.

 Reaction diffusion patterns arise through a number of different phenomena: diffusion, chemical reaction, and artificial chemical limiting.
 In our implementation, there are two chemical concentrations that are associated with each robot in the grid.
 We call them chemical `A` and chemical `B`.